tmhpfnr/camunda-docs-manual/content/webapps/cockpit/bpmn/dashboard.md

 ---

 The processes dashboard of Cockpit is the entry point for process monitoring.
-It comes with a pre-installed plugin, which lets you see deployed process definitions.
+It comes with two pre-installed plugins, one which lets you see deployed process definitions and one which lets you search for process instances.
 Additional [plugins]({{< relref "webapps/cockpit/extend/plugins.md" >}}) can be added to the processes dashboard.

 # Deployed Processes

 {{< img src="../../img/cockpit-process-definition-state.png" title="Deployed Processes" >}}

 With this plugin you can easily observe the state of a process definition.
-Green and red dots signalize running and [failed jobs][failed-jobs].
-At this observing level a red dot signifies that there is at least one process instance or a sub process instance which has an unresolved incident.
+Green ticks and red crosses signalize running and [failed jobs][failed-jobs].
+At this observation level a red cross signifies that there is at least one process or sub process instance or which has an unresolved incident.
 You can localize the problem by using the [process definition view][process-definition-view].

 {{< img src="../../img/cockpit-deployed-processes.png" title="Rendered Process Preview" >}}

-You can also switch to the preview tab which displays the rendered process model of each deployed process.
-Additionally, you get information about how many instances of the process are currently running and about the process state.
-Green and red dots signalize running and [failed jobs][failed-jobs].
+You can also switch to the preview tab which displays the rendered process models of all deployed processes.
+Additionally, you get information about how many instances of the processes are currently running and the process state.
+Green ticks and red crossess signalize running and [failed jobs][failed-jobs].
 Click on the model to go to the [process definition view][process-definition-view].

 [process-definition-view]: {{< relref "webapps/cockpit/bpmn/process-definition-view.md" >}}